The solution I stumbled upon that turned things around.

 After a few weeks, there was an unexpected change.
 The more I told people I was good, and the more often I smiled and laughed, the more frequently I felt it was true.

-Life was more positive.
+Life was more positive, and the right positivity is never toxic.
 My smiles and proclaimed goodness were making a difference.

 No, my mental illness and physical pain didn’t vanish.
 If only it were that simple.
 Rather, having a positive mindset changed the way it was affecting me.
 That simple change, just saying, “I’m good,” made me notice more good in the world around me.

 My sister’s reminder to write a positive poem highlighted the importance of focusing on the good, and there is always good around.

 There are many reasons to be in a negative place.
 All you have to do is turn on the news for five minutes, and you sink to a darkness where surviving this life feels impossible.
 Yet, there is still a lot of positive in the world.